bahaozcan/dsa210-football-manager-analysis/README.md

 ##

 Including data from the last 30 years (rather than just current managers) would increase the sample size and help the machine learning model find more stable patterns.

+# AI Usage
+This section is written to explain the ai ussage in this project as project guidelines suggested.

+Used tool: Gemini

+Use Cases:

+Code Assistance: Ai is used to generate templates for datascience libraries, this templates later editted by me to fit into my project.

+General Help: Ai is used to help me guide through the coding part of the project.

+Debugging: Ai is used to help me debug the codes.